moinwiki/moin/docs/admin/configure.rst

 ACLs for contents
 -----------------
-These ACLs control access to contents stored in the wiki - they are configured per storage backend (see storage backend docs) and optionally in the metadata of wiki items::
+These ACLs control access to contents stored in the wiki, they are configured per storage backend (see storage backend docs) and optionally in the metadata of wiki items::

-    # we just show the default value of acl_rights_contents for information,
-    # you usually do not have to change it:
+    # the default value of acl_rights_contents for information, you usually do not have to change it:
     #acl_rights_contents = ['read', 'write', 'create', 'destroy', 'admin', ]
     ... backend configuration ...
     ... before=u'YourName:read,write,create,destroy,admin',